Whaddon C of E First School Equality Information and Objectives Statement 2020-2021

 Attainment levels and progress analysed half-termly to identify patterns in data for pupils with the characteristics: ethnicity/religion, gender, deprivation indicators, SEN. – No patterns found.
 Low attainment and slower progress of any individual has been challenged, actions agreed and monitored to ensure improvement.

-SMSC opportunities planned as part of learning in Medium Term Planning to ensure children debate and discuss moral issues and learn about different cultures and religious beliefs whenever appropriate to do so
+Discrete and explicit SMSC opportunities planned as part of learning in Medium Term Planning to ensure children debate and discuss moral issues and learn about different cultures and religious beliefs whenever appropriate to do so.

-Children are taught about Christian, Jewish and Hindu beliefs and practices as part of RE
+Children are taught about Christian, Islam, Jewish and Hindu beliefs and practices as part of RE.

-We believe learning must be a holistic practise to ensure balanced, independent, confident thinkers.
-These vital skills should continue to be developed and strengthened through all aspects of their learning.
-We have created a document that can guide us throughout their time at Whaddon School.
-This document outlines the learning behaviours, broken down into subheadings for further clarification.
-We have also included helpful ways in which adults can effectively support children in their development.
+We believe learning must be an holistic practise to ensure balanced, independent, confident thinkers.
+These vital skills should continue to be developed and strengthened through all aspects of learning.
+Our Characteristics of Effective Learning (CEoL) document enables us to map progress and map provision at a bespoke level making learning meaningful and relevant.